TrentM1997/use-virtual-list/src/hooks/README.md

 # The useVirtualList hook

 >[!NOTE]
-> The useVirtualList hook is library agnostic, and doesn't require a third-party library like react-virtuoso to work
+> The useVirtualList hook is library agnostic, and doesn't require react-virtuoso to work
 > It's simply a small algorithm + state machine for growing a visible window over time with safe scheduling
-> It is NOT: a full windowing/virtualizer that unmounts off-screen rows or measures row heights
+> Not a full virtualizer: it does not unmount off-screen rows or measure row heights.

 ## API